Matt Coppinger

 • Data loss prevention (DLP) - control what data can be copied, shared, or exported from managed applications

-• Managed app configuration - push security policies into the application itself (e.g., disabling copy/paste between managed and unmanaged apps)
+• Managed app configuration - push security policies into the application itself (disabling copy/paste between managed and unmanaged apps, for instance)

-Workspace ONE UEM can enforce app-level policies: managed applications get access to corporate data through per-app VPN tunnels, while unmanaged applications on the same device are completely isolated from corporate resources.
-Open-in restrictions prevent data from leaking between managed and personal apps.
+Workspace ONE UEM enforces this at the app level: managed applications get access to corporate data through per-app VPN tunnels, while unmanaged applications on the same device are completely isolated.
+Open-in restrictions prevent data leaking between managed and personal apps.

 How It All Works Together